AndrewWalsh/algorithms/README.md

 # Algorithms

 Some algorithms written in JS.
-The root index.js file exports all algorithms, which can be imported either as a full object or selectively via destructuring.
+The root index.js file exports all algorithms.

-- Sorting
+- Divide and Conquer
-  - Merge sort
+  - Merge sort - Sorts an array of plain integers using merge sort.
+  - Count inversions - Counts inversions and returns a sorted array via merge sort.

 ```
 // Import example
 const { mergeSort } = './index';
+// Or
+const algorithms = './index';
 ```

+The only dependency is the test runner Ava.
+Tests can be run with `npm run test`.